bryanwweber/bryanwweber.github.io/content/pages/resume.md

 summary: Bryan Weber's Resume
 ---

-Experienced software developer working on ML in defense, PyData projects, and maintaining open source software.
+Experienced software developer working on distributed systems, ML, PyData projects, and maintaining open source software.
 Working with data, on the web, and everything in between.

 ## Select Experiences

-Staff Software Engineer, [Rebellion Defense](https://rebelliondefense.com), 2024--Present
+Staff Software Engineer, [Rebellion Defense](https://rebelliondefense.com), March 2024 -- June 2024
-Senior Software Engineer, 2022--2024
+Senior Software Engineer, August 2022 -- February 2024

 - Lead Python developer on a modular and scalable microservice-based system to process tens-to-hundreds of thousands of sensor messages for battlefield observability.
 Built with Python, golang, gRPC, and RabbitMQ.
-- Led 1-month integration of ML algorithms for a \$1M/year contract.
+- Led 1-month integration of ML algorithms for a $1M/year contract.
 Enabled evaluating thousands of potential actions per second, while current capabilities are limited to dozens per day.
-- Led as the subject matter expert for ML-based task assignment algorithms during \$1M/year-contract close-out demonstration to the Chief Scientist of the Air Force.
+- Led as the subject matter expert for ML-based task assignment algorithms during $1M/year-contract close-out demonstration to the Chief Scientist of the Air Force.
 - Integrated LLM-generated action report summaries in our adversary emulation software.
 Used the OpenAI API with an optimized prompt to produce high-level overviews for non-technical stakeholders.
 - Developed pipelines that rapidly deployed ML models to perform cyber-asset criticality assessment and automated training data generation.
 Used Flyte, Kubernetes, and AWS EKS to maintain model provenance.
 - Championed developer productivity by seeking out and implementing more efficient tools while strategically removing unused ones.
 Added `pantsbuild` to three repositories working with approximately 20 engineers and contributed in-house features back upstream to the open-source project.